Sunday, December 22, 2024

 Another factor that affects the shelf life of beef stew is the temperature at which it’s stored.
 If the stew is left at room temperature for too long, bacteria can grow and cause the stew to spoil.
 It’s important to refrigerate or freeze the stew as soon as possible after cooking to prevent this from happening.

-See also How To Make Ground Beef Stew
+See also Beef Stew Scratch

 Finally, the type of meat used in the stew can also impact its shelf life.
 Leaner cuts of beef, such as sirloin or tenderloin, will have a shorter shelf life than fattier cuts, such as chuck or brisket.
 This is because fat acts as a natural preservative, helping to extend the life of the stew.